Zaidosman37/EV-Population-data./README.md

 All the necessary EDA operations were performed on this dataset like :

-Missing Values Treatment.
+Missing Values Treatment,
-Logical Imputation.
+Logical Imputation,
-Unique Value Analysis.
+Unique Value Analysis,
-Feature Engineering.
+Feature Engineering,
-Null values Removal.
+Null values Removal,
-Outliers check.
+Outliers check,
-Numerical and Categorical Split of the data.
+Numerical and Categorical Split of the data, Univariate Analysis,
-Univariate Analysis.
-Bivariate Analysis.
+Bivariate Analysis,
-Encoding.
-Scaling.
+Encoding,
+Scaling,
-Transformation (Didn't add because of High Skewness)
+Transformation (Didn't add because of High Skewness).

 I have Shared the jupyter Notebook file that explains the EDA part as well